dealii/code-gallery/Swift-Hohenberg-Solver/README.md

 # Boundary Conditions and Choosing a Suitable Domain

 This code implements both zero Dirichlet and zero Neumann boundary conditions.
-Both these conditions affect the patterns that form.
+Both of these conditions affect the patterns that form.
 To minimize this effect, we use Neumann boundary conditions and we choose the boundary to be some multiple of the wave number.
 For example, this code chooses the square mesh to have a side length of $6\cdot 2\pi$.